-In our booklet Listening Partnerships for Parents, Patty Wipfler outlines specific questions you may want to explore when you suspect your past is interfering with how you’d like to see yourself behaving.
+In the Hand in Hand booklet Listening Partnerships for Parents, Patty Wipfler outlines specific questions you may want to explore when you suspect your past is interfering with how you’d like to see yourself behaving.
 The important thing is that you take the time to ask those questions and that you involve another adult whose care and attention makes you feel safe and heard.
-Then trade places and give your warmth and attention to the other person as she takes time to explore her own issues.
+Then trade places and give your warmth and attention to the other person as they take time to explore their own issues.

 These informal partnerships—we call them Listening Partnerships—provide a place for you to think out loud without inhibition or embarrassment.
 When you let your feelings show, say your truth or just blast out the tirade that may be brewing inside, you release the emotional tension built up around a problem or conflict.

 Exploring your life as a parent while another adult offers respect, security and acceptance and gives you her full attention is a powerful experience.
 It provides you with a caring place to feel whatever emotions may not have been gently attended to, either while you were growing up or even last week.
 It can relieve the aloneness and much of the pain associated with the past hurt.

 We parents work very hard to offer this kind of emotional care to our children.
 We also deserve and need this kind of loving support for ourselves.